MaikuB/flutter_local_notifications/README.md

 * Periodically show a notification (interval based)
 * Schedule a notification to be shown daily at a specified time
 * Schedule a notification to be shown weekly on a specified day and time
+* Schedule a notification to be shown on a custom day interval at a specified time
 * Retrieve a list of pending notification requests that have been scheduled to be shown in the future
 * Cancelling/removing notification by id or all of them
 * Specify a custom notification sound